anxinzhou/proxy-recryption/miracl/readme.txt

                     and runs in a 32-bit DOS Window

   These files (ONLY!!) are FREEWARE, and may be freely copied and distributed, unmodified.
-Copyright remains with Shamus Software.
+Copyright remains with CertiVox.